 Today we are talking all about the new Cricut Mug Press.
 I absolutely love the Cricut Mug Press because it’s so compact, but I also love how simple it is to produce a beautiful gift in really just a few moments.
 I have been busy making mugs, and I have been busy testing different ways to use the mug press with Infusible Ink.

 I’m also going to show you how you can add more than one color of infusible ink to your mug so that you can add different colors and layers to your design!
-If you want to see how I had layers of infusible ink to a t-shirt check out this tutorial.
+If you want to see how I had layers of infusible ink on a t-shirt check out this tutorial.

 The supplies you’re going to need for this are, of course, the